tbergman/app/README.md

   "id": "someid",
   "photoUrl": "https://unsplash.it/200/200",
   "receiptUrl": "https://unsplash.it/100/200",
-  "title": "Laptop"
+  "title": "Laptop",
+  "date": "2017-09-29T22:00:00.000Z",
+  "price": 123,
-  "state": "PENDING" // The client sets state to "CREATED" when adding an item.
+  "state": "PENDING", // The client sets state to "CREATED" when adding an item.
 The backend should respond with pending.
-  "includedInBasePackage": false
+  "includedInBasePackage": false,
   "registrationDate": "2017-10-10"
 }
 ```